RedRum2/reliable-udp/README.md

 RELIABLE UDP

 Reliable UDP is a client-server application for the file transfer, written in C language, making the use of the Berkeley socket API, and the UDP transport layer protocol.
-The application must have the following features:
+The application has the following features:

 - Client-Server without authentication;
 - File list of the server on the client (list command);